Absolute Quantitation

 [4]:

-retention_time scale skew amplitude area peak_id conc_mM
+retention_time scale skew amplitude area signal_maximum peak_id conc_mM

 We can now plot the peak area as a function of time, which we expect to appear linear.